Learn how to create a non-toxic bedroom by purifying the air and buying safer products.

 But here’s the wake-up call: Your bedroom might actually be a haven for chemicals that could be harming your health.
 Turns out those 8 luxurious hours might not be so healthy after all.

-Keep in mind, this applies to kids bedrooms and baby nurseries as well as our own.
+Keep in mind, this applies to kids bedrooms and baby nurseries as well as our own bedrooms.
 In fact, the impact of chemical exposure on babies and kids is even worse than for adults, given their developing bodies and immature immune systems.

 Because of all the ways toxins get into our homes, it’s no surprise that indoor air can get pretty polluted with chemicals.
-Pollutants like VOCs, dust mites, pet dander, mold, pollen and smoke can all have serious health effects from respiratory issues to cancer.
+Pollutants like VOCs, dust mites, pet dander, mold, pollen and smoke can all reduce indoor air quality and have serious health effects from respiratory issues to cancer.
 Using an air purifier is one solution but there are other ways to keep indoor air fresh as well.

 Some things you can do to purify the air in your bedroom:

-- Open windows – getting polluted air out is part of the solution
+- Open windows – getting polluted air out of the bedroom is part of the solution

-- Use an air purifier with a HEPA filter
+- Air purifier – use an air purifier with a HEPA filter

-- Air filters for your furnace/air conditioner – Get one that is rated MERV 10 or higher (MERV rates a filter’s ability to capture particles)
+- Air filters – replace air filters for your furnace/air conditioner frequently.
+Get filters that are rated MERV 10 or higher (MERV rates a filter’s ability to capture particles)

-- Essential oil diffuser – a great alternative to commercial air fresheners.
+- Essential oil diffuser – diffusers are a great alternative to commercial air fresheners.
 Many essential oils are anti-bacterial.

 RELATED: 4 Good Reasons to Buy Natural, Non-Toxic Products for Home & Life

-If you want to get into the nitty gritty about mattresses – head over to my post about how to find the best natural, organic and non-toxic mattress brands.
+If you want to get into the nitty gritty about mattresses – head over to my post about how to find the best natural and organic mattress brands.
 Meanwhile, I’ll tell you that I sleep on a firm Naturepedic mattress every night and love it.
-My oldest son has a Happsy mattress and it is super comfy and I love that it is one of the more affordable organic mattresses!
-My youngest son has a Zen Haven mattress and it is probably the most comfy and luxurious mattress I’ve ever tried!
-He uses the soft side but you can flip the mattress to the firm side if that’s what you prefer.

 Some things to look for in a non-toxic mattress: